 “If you listen to my solos or intro riffs, I incorporate some of that chicken pickin’ into my playing and Brent is also known for that.
 You can hear it come through in a lot of my solos but mine has a bit more of a distorted tone.
 It’s got some dirt on it, which is where the edgier feel comes in.
 My guitar is an extension of who I am as an artist, a hundred percent.
 When I write, I try to marry the lyric, melody and the guitar.
 I love making them all into one,” explains Gallaher.

-The song possesses heartfelt storytelling paired with the edgy, musical intensity that Gallaher brings to his live shows.
+Gallaher’s Every Small Town is built on an indisputable window-down, radio-cranked country sound, undeniably influenced by touring through and spending time in small towns all across America.
+The EP showcases Gallaher’s heartfelt storytelling paired with the edgy, musical intensity that Gallaher brings to his live shows.

 Gallaher is currently in the studio working with producers Mickey Jack Cones (Jason Aldean, Thomas Rhett) and Derek George (Randy Houser) on his debut EP for Quartz Hill Records.